BVA errs in denying service connection for pancreatic cancer as due to herbicide exposure

 CCK appeals to Court, and the Court agrees with CCK’s arguments

 The Veteran appealed this denial to the Court of Appeals for Veterans Claims.
 Unfortunately, while the case was pending, the Veteran passed away and his widow took over his appeal.
 CCK argued that the VA oncologist’s opinion was inadequate.
 Specifically, the examiner relied on the fact that the VAO Update does not establish a causal connection between pancreatic cancer and herbicide exposure.
 The Court agreed that the examiner’s reference to only the studies reviewed in the VAO Update merely supported VA’s decision not to include pancreatic cancer on the list of presumptively service-connected conditions.
 The Court also agreed that the examiner’s general reference to two known risk factors, the veteran’s race and obesity, did not amount to a sufficient analysis to justify his negative nexus opinion.
-The examiner did not discuss the likelihood that the risk factors were or were not associated with his pancreatic cancer.
+The examiner did not discuss the likelihood that the risk factors were or were not associated with his cancer.

 Accordingly, the Court held that the VA oncologist’s opinion was inadequate, and remanded the case for readjudication.

 - Caregiver Program: Veterans risk loss of care due to inability to appeal VHA decisions

 - Blast Exposure May Increase Risk of Alzheimer’s in Veterans

 - Veterans with Mental Health Conditions at Higher Risk of Heart Disease, Stroke

 - Gulf War Veterans Remain at Risk of Gulf War Illness Years Later